pmb6tz/windows-desktop-switcher/README.md

 # windows-desktop-switcher
-An AutoHotkey script for Windows that lets a user change virtual desktops by pressing CapsLock + &lt;num> or other custom key combination.
-It also provides other features, such as creation/deletion of desktops by hotkey, etc. (see Hotkeys section below).
+An AutoHotkey script for Windows that lets a user change virtual desktops by pressing <kbd>CapsLock</kbd> and the number row at the sime time (e.g. <kbd>CapsLock</kbd> + <kbd>2</kbd>).
+It also provides other features, such as customizing the key combinations, creation/deletion of desktops by hotkey, etc. (see Hotkeys section below).

 ## Overview
 This script creates more convenient hotkeys for switching virtual desktops in Windows 10.
 I built this to better mirror the mapping I use on linux (with dwm), and it's always annoyed me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).